BetterThanTomorrow/calva/README.md

 [Integrated REPL, linting, inline eval, test runner, and more](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode).
 Powered by Cider & nRepl.

-About the name: Calva is short for Calvados, a liquid gifted to humanity from God.
-It is made from cider.
+About the name: *Calva is short for Calvados, a liquid gifted to humanity from God.
+It is made from cider.*

 ## Raison d´être

 Try to bring some of the Emacs CIDER experience to VS Code.
 Supporting both Clojure and ClojureScript.
 Hopefully lowering the barriers to the Clojarian world.
 If we can bring some productive concepts from other Clojure dev environments, like Cursive, to VSCode as well, we will.

+## How to use

+Calva connects to a running `nrepl` session, so you need to start that outside Calva, then connect (`ctrl+alt+v c`).

+It has dependencies on `tools/nrepl` and `cider/nrepl`.
+Please make sure to read the [Getting started](https://github.com/BetterThanTomorrow/calva/wiki/Getting-Started) page on the wiki to get instructions and information on how to unlock the power of the REPL inside your editor.

 Demo: evaluate inline